 Can a friend pick up my share if I am going to be away?

-Yes.
-It would be helpful if your friend accompanied you the week before so that he/she will understand the procedures for picking up at Stearns Farm.
+If possible, we encourage you to have a friend, neighbor or family member come to get your share if you can’t make it.
+It’s a great way to pay it forward and share the farm with others!
+It would be helpful if they accompanied you the week before so that they will understand the procedures for picking up at Stearns Farm.

 All produce that is left over at the end of the pick-up day is taken to a food pantry or homeless shelter.

 Farm pickups happen rain or shine.
 If it’s wet and you don’t want to do the PYO portion of your pickup, you can come back the next day (or the next dry day).
 If there’s thunder/lightning around we may close the fields to PYO until the thunderstorm passes, but you can still come get your share under the tent.
 It is extremely rare for the farm to cancel a pickup due to bad weather.
 You will be notified via email if a pickup is cancelled.